ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 6.3 BPI Workgroup

-In this section, the document will discuss the requirements for a BPI workgroup.
-Note that which BPI subjects may or may not be able to create a workgroup is up to the individual implementations.
+In this section, the document will discuss the requirements for a workgroup.
+Note that which BPI Subjects may or may not be able to create a workgroup is up to the individual implementations.
 However,

-**[R236]** There MUST be at least one BPI subject role that has the authorization to create a workgroup.
+**[R236]** There MUST be at least one BPI Subject role that has the authorization to create a workgroup.

-**[R237]** A workgroup MUST consist of at least one participant.
+**[R237]** A workgroup MUST consist of at least one BPI Subject participant.

-Note that a workgroup participant may be a user of another BPI than the BPI the workgroup is defined in.
+Note that a workgroup participant may be a BPI Subject of another BPI than the BPI the workgroup is defined in.
 The appropriate authentication and authorization policies to enable such a scenario are up to implementers and beyond the scope of this document.

 **[R238]** A workgroup MUST have at least one administrator.